I am Karin-Marijke Vis and slow travel has been the way of life I share with my life partner Coen Wubbels.

 From Fast Travel to Slow Travel

-However, when I left the rat race in 2003 and set off to explore Asia with my partner Coen in an antique Land Cruiser, we discovered slow travel – although the term ‘slow travel’ was alien to us at the time.
-As we hit the road we soon found more pleasure in staying in places and connecting with people than trying to see/do ‘it’ all.
+When Coen and I left the rat race in 2003 and set off to drive to Asia in an antique Land Cruiser, we ‘discovered’ slow travel, even though the term ‘slow travel’ was alien to us at the time.
+We soon found more pleasure in staying in places and connecting with people than trying to see/do ‘it’ all.

 Coen Wubbels is my love whom I met about a year before setting off on this journey.
-He’s the photographer for our freelance assignments (see our published work here), and the driver, mechanic and cook of Land Cruising Adventure.
-You can find some of his work on Instagram.
+He’s the photographer and art director for our freelance assignments, as well as the main driver, communication manager, and mechanic of Land Cruising Adventure.

 We left the Netherlands with one guidebook, two maps and the idea to drive east as far as the Asian continent would allow us.
-During the three years we traveled from Europe to Southeast Asia we found a new way of life and never returned to the rat race again.
+During the 3,5 years we traveled from Europe to Southeast Asia we found a new way of life.
+Since then we’ve driven to all 13 countries in South America, which took 9 years, and after 2 years in South Korea and Japan we are currently in North Asia (June 2018).
+In between we’ve done some pretty long country-traversing hikes.

 A Bit More about Me